Skip to main content

 4 U.S. Provisional Patents Submitted (HMAA, CARA, SATA, FLAME)

-24 Published Works with DOIs and Public Disclosures
+33 Published Works and Public Disclosures

 Georgetown University, M.P.S.
 Applied Intelligence (In Progress)